 The organization of the paper is as follows: Section 2 explains the general setting and notations, Section 3 gives the time-discretization and investigates a sequence of qg-BSDEs perturbed in the terminal values; Section 4 applies the short-term expansion to the result of Section 3 which yields the total error estimate of the proposed scheme.
 Section 5 explains a concrete implementation using a discretized space-time grid and the corresponding error estimates.
-Finally Appendix A summarizes the properties of BMO-martingales, Appendices B and C derive the formula of the short-term asymptotic expansion and obtain the error estimates relevant for the analysis in the main text.
+Section 6 provides numerical examples and also explain the relevant modifications when the scheme is applied to the Lipschitz BSDEs.
+We finally concludes in Section 7.
+Appendix A summarizes the properties of BMO-martingales, Appendices B and C derive the formula of the short-term asymptotic expansion and obtain the error estimates relevant for the analysis in the main text.